ccoenraets/forceng/README.md

 ## Proxy Server

-ForceJS has been tested with two proxy servers:
+Because of the browser's cross-origin restrictions, your JavaScript application hosted on your own server (or localhost) will not be able to make API calls directly to the *.salesforce.com domain.
+The solution is to proxy your API calls through your own server.
+ForceNG has been tested with two proxy servers:
 - [cors-proxy](https://github.com/ccoenraets/cors-proxy): A node.js implementation
 - [sf-cors-proxy](https://github.com/jamesward/sf-cors-proxy): A Scala / Play implementation by James Ward